 “Simple, static, and blog-aware.”

 From where I’m sitting it has a been dream tool, for creating an incredibly fast, static website without the clutter.
-Precisely, the reason I built my this site using the platform.
-I’ve been on Jekyll for almost five years now so I wanted to write this piece to illustrate some of the main benefits I have reaped over the last few years and specifically from a designers eye.
+Precisely, the reason I built my this site using Jekyll.
+I’ve been on Jekyll for almost five years now so I wanted to write this short piece to illustrate some of the main benefits I have reaped over the last few years and specifically from a designers point of view.

-What do you need to know in order to get on with Jekyll
+What do you need to know in order to “play nice” with Jekyll

 - Understanding of NPM.